GovTechSG/techpass-user-docs/docs/access-sgts-services-using-techpass.md

-# Log in with TechPass to access SGTS services
+# Log in with TechPass

 You can use your TechPass account to access SGTS services such as SEED, GCC2.0, Cloud File Transfer (CFT), SHIP-HATS and Developer portal from your GMD and GSIB devices.